-Ease Of Access
+2. Ease Of Access

 Even if you stay in Disney World, you’re dependent on some mode of transportation.
 It may be less stressful to use the Disney transportation system, but with the single exception of commuting to the Magic Kingdom, the fastest, most efficient, and most flexible way to get around is usually a car.
 If you’re at Epcot, for example, and want to take the kids back to Disney’s Contemporary Resort for a nap, forget the monorail.
 You’ll get back much faster by car.

-A reader from Raynham, Massachusetts, who stayed at the Caribbean Beach Resort, writes:
+A reader from Raynham, Massachusetts, who stayed at the Caribbean Beach Resort writes:

 If you plan to have a car, consider this: Disney World is so large that some destinations within the World can be reached more quickly from off-property hotels than from Disney hotels.
-For example, guests at lodgings on US 192 (near the so-called Walt Disney World main entrance) are closer to Disney’s Hollywood Studios, the Animal Kingdom, and Blizzard Beach water park than guests at many hotels inside Disney World.
+For example, guests at lodgings on US 192 (near the so-called Walt Disney World Maingate) are closer to Disney’s Hollywood Studios, Animal Kingdom, and Blizzard Beach water park than guests at many hotels inside Disney World.

-Although the hassle of commuting to most non-World hotels is only slightly (if at all) greater than that of commuting to Disney hotels, a definite peace of mind results from staying in the World.
+Although the hassle of commuting to most non-Disney World hotels is only slightly (if at all) greater than that of commuting to Disney hotels, a definite peace of mind results from staying in the World.
 Regardless of where you stay, make sure you get your young children back to the hotel for a nap each day.

-If you’re in a party that will probably split up to tour (as frequently happens in families with teens or children of widely varying ages), staying in the World offers more transportation options and, thus, more independence.
+If you’re in a party that will probably split up to tour (as frequently happens in families with teens or children of widely varying ages), staying in Disney World offers more transportation options and, thus, more independence.
 Mom and Dad can take the car and return to the hotel for a relaxed dinner and early bedtime while the teens remain in the park for evening parades and fireworks.

-Feeding The Army Of The Potomac
+5. Feeding The Army Of The Potomac

-Visiting Other Orlando-Area Attractions
+6. Visiting Universal Orlando and Other Orlando-Area Attractions